python/typed_ast/README.md

 the potential to be broadly useful and not be built just for one niche usecase or in a manner such that only one project can use them.

+### Incompatabilities

+For the purposes of *consuming* syntax trees, this should be a drop-in replacement.
+It is not a drop-in replacement for users that wish to create or transform ASTs, as a number of syntax tree classes have additional fields that must be populated when constructing them.

+### Python 3.7

+`typed_ast` has not yet been updated to be based on the Python 3.7 parser.
+The main consequence of this that `await` and `async` are not treated as keywords.

 ## Submodules
 ### ast3
-The `ast3` parser produces the AST from the latest version of Python 3 (currently Python 3.6).
+The `ast3` parser produces the AST from a recent version of Python 3 (currently Python 3.6).
 When new versions of Python 3 are released, it will be updated to match any changes in their AST.
 (For rationale and technical details, see [here](update_process.md).)
 The AST it currently produces is described in